billbudge/Diagrammar/README.md

   <img src="/resources/basic_grouping.png"  alt="" title="Basic Grouping">
 </figure>

 Note that there is fan-out but no fan-in in the graph.
 There are no cycles allowed, so the graph is technically a directed acyclic graph (DAG).
 Each circuit element is conceptually a function and wires connect outputs of one function to inputs of another.
+Evaluation proceeds left-to-right, since inputs must be evaluated before producing outputs.
+The evaluation order of the graph is only partially ordered (by topologically sorting) so we have to take extra care when a specific sequential evaluation order is required.

 After grouping, the new expressions can be used just like built-in functions.